How to Stop Ads on Samsung Galaxy S Series Phone

 - Once it’s done, restart your Samsung Internet app.

-Stop Pop-up Ads in Google Chrome
+Stop Ads on Samsung Galaxy in Google Chrome

-Chrome was the first major mobile web browser to introduce a built-in pop-up and ad blocking feature.
+Chrome was the first major mobile web browser to introduce a built-in pop-up and ad-blocking feature.
 Activating it requires very similar steps to what we described earlier:

 - Open Google Chrome app;